Semester

 Kenya

-Study diverse wildlife and engage in hands-on conservation research in the world-famous national parks and stunning landscapes of Kenya and Rwanda.
-In Kenya, the survival of several endangered, threatened, and vulnerable species hinges on many factors, including the availability of critical resources, climate change, and land use adjustments.
-Research the root causes of these changes and how different conservation strategies can benefit both humans and wildlife.
-In Rwanda, you’ll view additional iconic endangered species, compare national conservation strategies, and hike into the rainforest to witness mountain gorillas in their natural habitat.
+Study diverse wildlife and engage in hands-on conservation research in the world-famous national parks and landscapes of Kenya and Rwanda.
+In Kenya, explore the challenges of conserving endangered and threatened species amid resource competition, climate change, and land use shifts.
+Research conservation strategies that support both people and wildlife.

 • On a multi-day camping trip, explore Amboseli National Park – widely regarded as the best place in the world to observe free-ranging elephants.